RazAquato/AI-persona-framework/Random_project_thoughts.md

+Alternatively the model could be run in a chrooted enviroment with option to create code and train For example tools like
+/write_file path="..." content="...
+/exec_python code="..."
+/restart_component name="engine"
+/install_package name="pandas"
+/schema_change db="pg" sql="ALTER TABLE facts ADD COLUMN confidence FLOAT;"
+/shell "shell command"

+For the model to be able to "think without input" we could also run a scheduler or background service that lets the LLM re-analyze logs and metadata self-reflect or propose schema changes decide what tools/personas to update propose patch diffs to its own codebase code like "self_reflect_and_optimize()"

+important: we should log any tool usage and file edits (toolname, input, return) so the agent can self-correct if it creates faulty code maybe even one LLM could use another LLM to perform coding for it /initiate LLM="deepseek coder R1", prompt="..."

+---
+Self-tuning a GGUF
+Even though a GGUF model is read-only and cannot fine-tune itself:

+It can still call external tools (like file editors, DB schema updaters, even code compilers) It can reflect on logs, change its prompts, generate new personas, spawn helper agents It can build complex feedback loops and simulate learning without changing weights Essentially, it becomes a powerful orchestrator and planner, even without modifying itself internally.

+store trained adapter checkpoints in models/adapters

+Optional: Hybrid Mode (GGUF + Training Tools) Something like:
+/train_adapter --base Evathene --dataset /echo_corpus/user_9999.json --output /models/evathene_v2.adapter

+---
 when memory system is operational, we could expand with voice F.ex RVC v2, a retrieval-Based Voice Conversion v2 is a system that lets you:
 - Clone a voice using ~10 minutes of audio